lmiller1990/design-pattenrns-for-vuejs/EVENTS.md

 ______

 Vue's primary mechanical for passing data *down* to components is `props`.
-In contrast, when components needs to communicate with another component higher in the hierachy, you do so by *emitting events*, with `$emit` (Options API) and `emit` (Composition API).
+In contrast, when components needs to communicate with another component higher in the hierachy, you do so by *emitting events*, with `this.$emit` (Options API) and `ctx.emit` (Composition API).

 Let's see some examples on how this works, and some guidelines we can set to keep things clean and understandable.

 ## Starting Simple

 Here is a very minimal yet perfectly working `<Counter>` component.
 It's by no means ideal; we will work on improving it by the end of this section.

+This example starts with the Options API; we will eventually refactor at the Composition API (using the tests we write to ensure we don't break anything).

 ```html
 <template>